How I became crazy about spices?

 - Take some aubergines and zucchini and make an excellent vegetable casserole!
 Sprinkle some Herbes de Provence between every layer of vegetables;

-- Instead of oregano, sprinkle your favorite pizza with this Provencal herbs, it will smell and taste incredible!
+- Instead of oregano, sprinkle your favorite pizza with these Provencal herbs, it will smell and taste incredible!

 - Do you like cooking stews and soups?
 Great, don’t forget to put some of this beautiful mixture in your pot to add a touch of French charm;

 - Do you bake your own bread?
-Add one teaspoon of Provencal herbs and enjoy in the smell of freshly baked bread.
-For more hedonism, spread some butter on it while it’s still warm and sprinkle with some salt.
+Add one teaspoon of Provencal herbs and enjoy the smell of freshly baked bread.
+For more hedonism, spread some butter on it while it’s still warm, and sprinkle it with some salt.
 Now imagine this whole mouthwatering scene… man, I’m so hungry right now.